ilovecode1/Pyfancy-2/README.md

 This was only tested in the mac terminal may not work with some systems and hardware!

+## other

-## This documentation is put in the program type:
+This documentation is put in the program type:

 ```python
 documentation()